yeysus/14a/README.md

 1. Oracle NoSQL community edition, version 1.2.123, up & running.
 2. For the Jython script: Jython 2.5.2.
 3. For Java: Java 1.6.0_30.
+4. For the JRuby script: JRuby 1.6.5.1

-    Oracle NoSQL Database, Jython, and Java, are installed on the SAME machine.
+    Oracle NoSQL Database, Jython, Java, and JRuby, are installed on the SAME machine.

     Tested on a CentOS 5.7 virtual machine.